CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/cloud/add-observability-to-innovation/Grafana/prerequisites.md

 The application servers (as described in {{< ahref "Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.Architecture" "Architecture" >}}) to which Promtail will be added have already been installed as part of the Innovation install process and do not require any hardware modifications for the observability platform installation.

 {{% alert title="Note" %}}
-The application servers must have internet access in order to communicate with the Cloud Hosted applications.
+The application servers must have internet access in order to communicate with the Grafana Cloud managed service.
 {{% /alert %}}